 It is easier to conceive and understand a visual model.
 But a model is much more than a picture.
 The visual information is never complete.
 Much information about the model elements is hidden behind the picture captured and stored in our model repository.
 The standard notations define a set of attributes for each element.
 We can and should extend these attribute sets with additional properties we need for our intention.
-The visualization shows one special aspect of the subject of interest.
+The visualization shows one particular aspect of the subject of interest.
 The picture shows us this aspect and helps us to navigate and find other relevant information easily.

 The description of the model elements contains more than the intrinsic attributes of the subject of interest (primary model content).
-It also includes information about design decisions, assumptions, restrictions or knowledge sources (secondary model content).
+It also includes information about design decisions, assumptions, restrictions, or knowledge sources (secondary model content).

 2.3.2 Informal Presentations

 Many informal presentation forms exist in addition to the standard notations.
-On one hand they are often easier to use.
-At the same time they lack tool support.
+On one hand, they are often easier to use.
+At the same time, they lack tool support.
 Examples for such informal presentations are the “North Star Concept” by Roger Burlton of Process Renewal Group or the “Business Model Canvas” by Alexander Osterwalder.
 We find such presentations mostly on higher levels of abstraction.
-As with the standard model notations the visual (core) part is not very expressive and will be completed by other (secondary) information.
+As with the standard model notations, the visual (core) part is not very expressive and will be completed by other (secondary) information.

 Language is important in all types of model presentation.
 Models are used to communicate between humans.
 Models are created from language.
 It should be possible to translate it back to language.
-For the visual part of the model we define naming conventions.
+For the visual part of the model, we define naming conventions.
 The detailed description of the elements always contains textual parts.
 The secondary information uses mainly language information.